Pollution-induced community tolerance: Experimental studies

-Experimental investigation of PICT is perform to eliminate factors other than pollution that may affect community structure and ecophysiology, or on the contrary to study them (by controlling them).
+Experimental investigation of PICT is performed to eliminate factors other than pollution that may affect community structure and ecophysiology, or on the contrary to study them (by controlling them).
 Much work has been done in controlled systems (see reviews by Blanck, 2002 and Tlili et al. 2016).
 They can be conducted in conjunction with field work, as in the study by Blanck and Dahl (1996).
 In this study, the results from laboratory acute toxicity tests of TBT on periphyton corroborated the results from the field study, supporting the conclusion that toxicity to periphyton resulted from TBT pollution at the site under investigation.
 The results from acute toxicity tests can thus help determine whether the effect identified is due to a specific contaminant.
 Bérard et al. (2003) used experimental systems of increasing complexity associated with monitoring of sites in Lake Geneva more or less contaminated by Irgarol (antifouling inhibitor of photosynthesis), and crossed the results of ecotoxicity of strains isolated from these sites and from non-contaminated control sites with experiments in nanocosms and PICT measurements.
 This work highlighted the high toxicity of Irgarol (compared to atrazine having the same site of action, and presenting a co-tolerance) on periphyton and phytoplankton and its potential for selection pressure at existing concentrations in the lake.